top of page

 Page Format vs. Page Layout

 Jacob Winkler has finally designed the solution to page formatting that Finale users have been craving since the inception of Finale!
 The Page Format Wizard is a single window that can set Page Sizes, Page Margins, System Margins, Staff Sizes (with the standard “Rastral Size” options), and even the Staff Spacing for the Score and/or the Default Parts and/or any Special Parts that you want to define.
-The interface is user friendly and logical, the features are thorough and robust and it’s simply a better way to deal with formatting in Finale.
+The interface is user friendly and logical, the features are thorough and robust, and it’s simply a better way to deal with formatting in Finale.
 Period!
 This RGP LUA script is a MUST HAVE for all Finale users!

 Finale V27.4.1